iel-amra/Cub3D/readme.md

 ## Map creation

-To build a map, create a file with a .ber extension and fill it with the following characters :
+To build a map, create a file with a .cub extension and fill it with the following characters :
 - 0 : Air
 - 1 : Walls
 - N, S, E, W : Player starting position and orientation (Only 1)
-- E : Exit (At least 1)

 The map needs to be closed, else the game won't start, and it's extension needs to be .cub For example the following file :